pywbem/pywbemtools/docs/settingsandconfiguration.rst

 Settings and Configuration
 ==========================

-Both pywbemtools and pywbemcli execute after installation without any configuration except for the use of tab-completion (using <TAB> on the shell command line) to attempt to complete parameters.
+Both pywbemtools (pywbemcli and pywbemlistener) execute after installation without any configuration except for the use of tab-completion (using <TAB> on the shell command line) to attempt to complete parameters.

 .. _`Activating shell tab-completion`: